jamwaffles/jamwaffles.github.io/_posts/2020-01-27-writing-a-linuxcnc-driver.md

 There's still a lot more left to do on `linuxcnc-hal`.
 There isn't a way to register signals yet, and a lot of the [autogenerated methods](https://docs.rs/linuxcnc-hal-sys/0.1.5/linuxcnc_hal_sys/#functions) don't have a safe wrapper yet.
 That said, hopefully the pins-only interface is useful to see where the pain points/bugs are in `linuxcnc-hal`.

 Thanks for reading, and happy machining!

+If you found this article or `linuxcnc-hal` itself useful, please consider [becoming a Github sponsor](https://github.com/sponsors/jamwaffles/).
+Every little helps!